jdriscoll/jdriscoll.github.com/blog/_posts/2012-03-07-core-data-with-a-single-shared-uimanageddocument.markdown

 excerpt: UIManagedDocument is a great way to set up a Core Data stack for your application.
 With application delegates taking a smaller role in newer applications, sharing the document's managed object context can be tricky.
 ---

 UIManagedDocument is a great way to set up a Core Data stack for your application.
 It's also the best way to enable iCloud support for your Core Data applications.
 For applications with a single view controller as the entry point, setting up the document and passing it on to subsequent view controllers works great.
-But if your application has multiple entry points, or a single entry point you can not modify (such as a UITabBarController), it can be a little less straight forward.
+But if your application has multiple entry points, or a single entry point you cannot modify (such as a UITabBarController), it can be a little less straightforward.

 While re-writing an existing app to use many of the new features in iOS 5, I ran into this very issue.
 The application used a tab bar controller as the entry point and my previous experience with letting the first view controller set up the managed document was not going to work.
 How could I provide access to the document, while insuring it was in the correct state, to all the view controllers in the app?
 I guess I could have set it up in the application delegate and then grabbed a reference to the tab bar controller through the window and then used `respondsToSelector:` to figure out which controllers had a document property and...

 Blech.

 One thing I really like about writing apps for iOS 5 is how little the application delegate is responsible for now.
 Previously it had become a dumping ground for setting up nearly everything for an application while handling application events and pretty much everything else that didn't fit into a view controller.
-Using it for setting up my managed document just seemed like a step backward.
+Using it for setting up my managed document seemed like a step backward.
 Why not create a new class?
 A global singleton whose only job is to handle and provide a convenient interface to the managed document?

 	#import <Foundation/Foundation.h>